ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/gerdes/06/am_06_gerdes.md

 ### Task 06.01 - Introduction

-Write the introduction for your paper.
-You do not need to re-use this introduction later for your actual paper - but you should!
-You can re-cap in [Chapter - Academic Writing](../../02_scripts/am_03_writing_script.md#the-introduction) what the introduction is about.

-**Do not use a GenAi Tool for this task, as it is about practicing to write.**
-After all learning to write, is learning to think...

-_Submission_: Your introduction - no need to use the paper template yet but you can make the submission with a markdown file.

----

 > structuring

 As a first step I will update the keywords on structure from session 04 (introduction section only):